ai-misinformation-hackathon-2023/main/README.md

 # FactBot

 FactBot is a Discord bot that detects messages that contain misinformation and deletes them.
+Misinformation is a serious problem on social media, especially in private communities such as small to medium-sized discord servers and private Facebook groups.
+The challenge that we plan to address is to extend fact checking to smaller and more private communities so that misinformation could have less of a chance to spread in “underground” areas.

 ## Table of Contents